rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to finding the minimum difference between different times availabe in the array.
 Refer to Day14/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to removing the duplicate contents from the list.
 Refer to Day14/Problem 2.pdf for detailed information.

 3. The problem is related to check if a number is good or not.
 A numebr is termed as good if the rotation of a number by 180 degrees produces a valid number.
 Some of them are 1,2,5,6,8,9,0.
 Only 3,4 and 7 are bad numbers.
 Refer to Day14/Problem 3.pdf for detailed explaination.

+## Day 15
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to finding the target sum of the quadrapules.
+Refer to Day15/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to the longest common prefix.
+Refer to Day15/Problem 2.pdf for detailed information.